renpy/renpy/sphinx/source/style_properties.rst

     Equivalent to setting xminimum to the first component of the tuple, and yminimum to the second.

+.. style-property:: xsize int

+    Equivalent to setting xminimum and xmaximum to the same value.
+This has the effect of setting the width of the displayable.

+.. style-property:: ysize int

+    Equivalent to setting yminimum and ymaximum to the same value.
+This has the effect of setting the width of the displayable.

+.. style-property:: xysize tuple of (int, int)

+    Equivalent to setting xminimum and xmaximum to the first component of the tuple, and yminimum and ymaximum to the second component.
+This has the effect of setting the size of the displayable.

 .. style-property:: xfill boolean

     If true, the displayable will expand to fill all available